hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 The most important things you should remember concerning the `Chif driver not found` error are:

-* The CHIF driver is a proprietary kernel driver allowing communications between applications and iLO
+* The CHIF driver is an HPE proprietary driver allowing communications between applications and iLO

-* Most of the time, the error occurs when the CHIF driver is not loaded in the operating system kernel
+* The error occurs when the CHIF driver cannot be loaded by applications calling it.

 * TBD